 In the summer of 1939, women residents at St. Mary's Home gathered in front of the shrine which stood on the north end of the campus.
 Sr. Mary Elekta stands in the left center of the photo.
 She lived at St. Mary's from 1910 through 1946 and served as the administrator from 1922-1933.

 These photos from the 1930's show how the Felician Sisters used the 20 plus acres around St. Mary's Home for planting crops, such as potatoes, beans, peas and corn.
 St. Mary's was located near the outskirts of the south side of the city limits in the 1930's.
 The orphans and aged residents worked alongside the sisters to plant and harvest the various vegetables.
 There was also a large barn that housed milking cows, horses, pigs and chickens.

 This photo circa 1920 shows the "inmates" as they were referred to at this time, on the porch of St. Mary's Home.
 In this era, St. Mary's was commonly known as the "poorhouse on Polish Hill."
 In the late 1920's electricity, a sewer system and a boiler were installed in the building with help from area business men.

-Pictured below is a 1888 of St. Mary's Home with orphan boys and Sisters (circa 1890).
+Pictured above is a 1888 of St. Mary's Home with orphan boys and Sisters (circa 1890).
 In its early years, St. Mary's Home not only cared for seniors but also the crippled and orphaned.
 The official name of the facility at this time was The Sacred Hearts of Jesus and Mary Home for the Aged, Crippled and Orphans.
 The orphanage continued as part of St. Mary's from 1887 through 1934 when both church and state authorities advised against maintaining a residence for both the aged and youngsters in the same building.
 During its 47 years of existence, a total of 633 boys received care.